-Born on 19 June 1945 in Rangoon (now Yangon), Burma (now Myanmar).
+Born on 19 June 1945 in Rangoon (now Yangon).
 Her father, Aung San, is Burma's most respected independence hero.
-Her mother, Ma Khin Kyi, is a senior nurse at Rangoon general hospital and will become a leading public figure and diplomat.
+Her mother, Ma Khin Kyi, is a senior nurse at Rangoon general hospital and a future diplomat.

-1988 - On 31 March, Suu Kyi receives a telephone call informing her that her mother has suffered a severe stroke.
-She flies to Rangoon the next day.
+1988 - Suu Kyi is back in Oxford when she receives a telephone call from Burma on 31 March.
+Her mother has suffered a severe stroke.
+Suu Kyi flies to Rangoon the next day.

 Meanwhile, student-led protests against Burma's military regime break out in Rangoon in March and June.
 The protests are triggered by a currency devaluation that wipes out the value of most people's savings without warning or compensation.

-As the daughter of Burma's foremost independence hero, Suu Kyi is drawn into the democracy movement.
-On 15 August she sends an open letter to the government asking for the formation of an independent People's Consultative Committee to prepare for multiparty elections.
+As the daughter of Burma's most famous independence hero, Suu Kyi is drawn into the democracy movement.
+On 15 August she sends an open letter to the regime asking for the formation of an independent People's Consultative Committee to prepare for multiparty elections.

-The State Law and Order Restoration Council (SLORC), a junta composed of 21 senior military officers led by Saw Maung, the military commander-in-chief, now rules Burma under martial law.
-It is later reported that Maung had been instructed to stage the coup by Ne Win.
+The State Law and Order Restoration Council (SLORC), a junta composed of 21 senior military officers now rules Burma under martial law.

 SLORC claims it will turn over power after free and fair elections, but political gatherings of more than four persons are banned and force is again used to suppress demonstrators.

-The opposition is formally organised into the National League for Democracy (NLD) on 24 September, with Suu Kyi as secretary-general.
-Defying the ban, she speaks at over 100 public meetings during extensive campaign tours across the country.
-She advocates nonviolent protest, urges the UN to intervene and accuses Ne Win of controlling SLORC behind the scenes.
+The opposition is formally organised into the National League for Democracy (NLD) on 24 September.
+Suu Kyi is made the party leader.
+In defiance of the ban on political gatherings, she speaks at over 100 public meetings during extensive campaign tours across the country.
+She advocates nonviolent protest and urges the United Nations (UN) to intervene.

 Suu Kyi's mother dies on 27 December.
 At the funeral held on 2 January 1989, Suu Kyi vows to follow the example of her mother and father and selflessly serve the people of Burma without fear of the personal cost.

 1990 - A multiparty general election is held on 27 May.
-The NLD wins 82% of the seats contested.
+The NLD outpolls the junta's preferred party by almost three votes to one and wins 80% of the seats.
 However, the junta ignores the results, refuses to allow the parliament to convene, and jails the NLD's elected candidates.